COURSE TITLE:

 A. INFORMATION ACQUISITION

-Assignment #2: Read the Manual.
+Assignment #2: Read Chosen Book

 Assignment #3: Complete Worksheets in Manual.

-Assignment #4: Read a Chosen Book.
+Assignment #4: Read Article In Manual

-After reading the article “21 Ideas For Motivation” found at the end of the manual, write a one (1) page summary.
+Read the “21 Ideas for Motivation” article-at end of manual (pgs.
+52-54), write a 2 page summary.

 Assignment #6: Classroom Observation.